Michigan school shooting: Suspect's parents charged with involuntary manslaughter - NZ Herald

 McDonald says Jennifer Crumbley sent her son a text, saying "Ethan, don't do it."

-A prosecutor in Michigan filed involuntary manslaughter charges Friday against the parents of a boy who is accused of killing four students at Oxford High School, after saying earlier that their actions went "far beyond negligence."
+The prosecutor filed the involuntary manslaughter charges after saying earlier that the parents' actions went "far beyond negligence".

 Jennifer and James Crumbley were charged with four counts of involuntary manslaughter.
 Under Michigan law, an involuntary manslaughter charge can be pursued if prosecutors believe someone contributed to a situation where harm or death was high.
 If convicted, they could face up to 15 years in prison.

-"The parents were the only individuals in the position to know the access to weapons," Oakland County prosecutor Karen McDonald said Thursday.
-The gun "seems to have been just freely available to that individual."
+"The parents were the only individuals in the position to know the access to weapons," Oakland County prosecutor Karen McDonald said on Thursday.
+The gun "seems to have been just freely available to that individual".

-Ethan Crumbley, 15, has been charged as an adult with two dozen crimes, including murder, attempted murder and terrorism, for the shooting Tuesday at Oxford High School in Oakland County, roughly 30 miles (50 kilometers) north of Detroit.
+Ethan Crumbley, 15, has been charged as an adult with two dozen crimes, including murder, attempted murder and terrorism, for the shooting on Tuesday at the high school in Oakland County, roughly 50km north of Detroit.

 Four students were killed and seven more people were injured.
 Three were in hospitals in stable condition.